dart-lang/site-www/src/_guides/language/language-tour.md

   there, but you can use a [conditional expression](#conditional-expressions).
 {{site.alert.end}}

-A function can have two types of parameters: _required_ and _optional_.
-The required parameters are listed first, followed by any optional parameters.
-Optional parameters can be _named_ or _positional_.
+### Parameters

+A function can have any number of *required positional* parameters.
+These can be followed either by *named* parameters or by *optional positional* parameters (but not both).

 {{site.alert.note}}
   Some APIs — notably [Flutter][] widget constructors — use only named